 - Are they confident in their own abilities?
 The best way to foster confidence is to express it.
-If we want our child to feel confident about their decisions, make sure to express how proud you are of them and how much you believe in them.
+If you want your child to feel confident about their decisions, make sure to express how proud you are of them and how much you believe in them.
 If you believe they can get through difficult times and decisions, they will.

 Having consistent communication with our children is key to fostering an environment that is conducive to building strong relationships and ultimately preventing drug use.

 Guest Post By: Meghan Nelson